Social Media, Loneliness, and Anxiety in Young People

 Is there a role for social media in perpetuating anxiety through feelings of disconnection and loneliness?
 At first glance, social networking sites such as Facebook and Twitter seem to be a modern means of facilitating our connectedness with others, sharing activities and news, and keeping in touch with friends both old and new.
 But new technologies are usually a mixture of both good and bad, and modern social media are no different.

 First, loneliness appears to have a reciprocal relationship with social anxiety.
 Social anxiety is an anxiety problem where a person has an excessive and unreasonable fear of social situations.
-Social anxiety is known to facilitate loneliness; but loneliness also increases social anxiety and feelings of paranoia, and this may represent a cyclical process that is especially active in the young and in our modern times may be mediated by the use of social media.
+Social anxiety is known to facilitate loneliness, but loneliness also increases social anxiety and feelings of paranoia, and this may represent a cyclical process that is especially active in the young and in our modern times may be mediated by the use of social media.

 So how might social media be involved?
 Loneliness in the young is largely a function of perceived friendship networks.
 Effectively, feelings of loneliness increase the fewer friends that an individual has.
-In the modern day, social media such as Facebook and Twitter are a significant contributor to the friendship networks of young people, so whether you perceive yourself to be a successful user of social media is likely to have an impact on feelings of loneliness, anxiety, paranoia, and mental health generally.
+In the modern day, social media such as Facebook and Twitter are significant contributors to the friendship networks of young people, so whether you perceive yourself to be a successful user of social media is likely to have an impact on feelings of loneliness, anxiety, paranoia, and mental health generally.

 The relatively modern phenomenon of social media and its associated technology adds a new dimension to loneliness and anxiety by offering the young person a way of directly quantifying friendships, viewing the friendship networks of others for comparison, and providing immediate information about social events.
-You can compare your own popularity with that of your peers, and manage that adolescent ‘fear of missing out’ (FOMO) by continually monitoring what’s going on socially.
-So it’s easy to see how technology use can take the place of more traditional social interaction and provide a yardstick for one’s popularity – or more significantly, one’s feelings of loneliness and alienation.
+You can compare your own popularity with that of your peers, and manage that adolescent "fear of missing out" (FOMO) by continually monitoring what’s going on socially.
+So it’s easy to see how technology use can take the place of more traditional social interaction and provide a yardstick for one’s popularity—or more significantly, one’s feelings of loneliness and alienation.

-There’s no shortage of evidence that loneliness, social anxiety and social isolation can cause excessive use of social networking sites in young people.
-For example, a study of university students in the UK found that real life social interaction was negatively associated with excessive use of Twitter, and loneliness was a significant factor that mediated this relationship, so it’s clear that many people use social networking sites in general to relieve themselves of their loneliness.
+There’s no shortage of evidence that loneliness, social anxiety, and social isolation can cause excessive use of social networking sites in young people.
+For example, a study of university students in the UK found that real-life social interaction was negatively associated with excessive use of Twitter, and loneliness was a significant factor that mediated this relationship, so it’s clear that many people use social networking sites, in general, to relieve themselves of their loneliness.

 For instance, a study of 1,839 college students by Reynol Junco at Lock Haven University in the US found that time spent on Facebook was strongly and significantly negatively related to overall grade point average (GPA), but it was only time spent socializing on Facebook that had this negative relationship with school performance.
-Using Facebook for collecting and sharing information was positively predictive of GPA – suggesting that, like most technologies, Facebook use can have some good as well as negative impacts.
+Using Facebook for collecting and sharing information was positively predictive of GPA—suggesting that, like most technologies, Facebook usage can have some good as well as negative impacts.
 This study provides no real insight into the direction of cause here: Do lower grades lead to more Facebook use or does more Facebook use lead to lower grades (or does something else influence both at the same time)?
 However, if Facebook use is a genuine addiction that the user cannot easily control, it takes little imagination to see that Facebook use when it has become uncontrollable may be detrimental to academic performance.

 Secondly, a study of college student Facebook use by Jay Campisi and colleagues at Regis University in Colorado found that almost all respondents experienced some form of Facebook-induced stress and that this stress was directly associated with physical health problems such as upper respiratory infections.
-But what was interesting was that this stress wasn’t a function of how small a respondent's social network was, but how large it was – the larger the Facebook network, the greater the stress – so a large network of friends on social networking sites may also be an added source of stress to today’s young people.
+But what was interesting was that this stress wasn’t a function of how small a respondent's social network was, but how large it was—the larger the Facebook network, the greater the stress—so a large network of friends on social networking sites may also be an added source of stress to today’s young people.

-The added stress and anxiety that large cyber social networks bring has been well illustrated in a study by Julie Morin-Major and colleagues at Harvard.
-They found that after controlling for other relevant factors such as sex, age, time of awakening, perceived stress and perceived social support, the larger your Facebook network, the greater your diurnal cortisol production.
+The added stress and anxiety that large cyber social networks bring have been well illustrated in a study by Julie Morin-Major and colleagues at Harvard.
+They found that after controlling for other relevant factors such as sex, age, time of awakening, perceived stress, and perceived social support, the larger your Facebook network, the greater your diurnal cortisol production.
 Higher awakening cortisol levels are associated with chronic stress and worry, burnout, and are a vulnerability factor for depression.
-The authors of this study speculated that the number of Facebook friends you have might be positive up to a point, and offer social reassurance and social support, but after this optimum level is passed, this may switch social support into social pressure and lead to increased stress and higher cortisol levels.
+The authors of this study speculated that the number of Facebook friends you have might be positive up to a point and offer social reassurance and social support, but after this optimum level is passed, this may switch social support into social pressure and lead to increased stress and higher cortisol levels.

 Yet although connectedness has fallen significantly over the past 40-50 years, we still have the compelling evolutionary need to connect with other human beings.
-As John Cacioppo has pointed out “forming connections with pets, or online friends, or even with God, is a noble attempt by an obligatory gregarious creature to satisfy a compelling need,” and this continuing need in the face of creeping social isolation has coincided with the internet providing us with an “army of replacement confidants” – none of whom are confidants in the original meaning of the term.
+As John Cacioppo has pointed out “forming connections with pets, or online friends, or even with God, is a noble attempt by an obligatory gregarious creature to satisfy a compelling need,” and this continuing need in the face of creeping social isolation has coincided with the internet providing us with an “army of replacement confidants”—none of whom are confidants in the original meaning of the term.

-In this sense, social media such as Facebook have become surrogates for seeking connectedness, and as a consequence our connections grow broader but shallower.
+In this sense, social media such as Facebook have become surrogates for seeking connectedness, and as a consequence, our connections grow broader but shallower.
 But our use of social media to chase connectedness may merely make us feel more disconnected and lonelier.
 For example, feelings of disconnectedness are associated with passive interactions with Facebook, such as using it only to update your own activities or merely scanning the activities of friends.
 If you log on to Facebook every day like more than half of all Facebook users in the world do, and you use it in this passive way, it will merely reinforce your feelings of disconnectedness.